araffin/srl-zoo/README.md

 #### Dataset config
 All dataset must be placed in the `data/` folder.
 Each dataset must contain a `dataset_config.json` file, an example can be found [here](configs/example_dataset_config.json).
-This config file describes variables specifics to this dataset.
+This config file describes specific variables to this dataset.

 #### Experiment Config